celestial-d/busanalyzer/README.md

 - "[Position: On Failure Diagnosis of the Storage Stack](https://www.ece.iastate.edu/~mai/docs/papers/2020_HotStorage_PositionPoster.pdf)", Duo Zhang, Om Rameshwar Gatla, Runzhou Han, Mai Zheng, HotStorage, 2020

-XDB is an extension of QEMU to capture SCSI and NVME commands.
+XDB is an extension of QEMU to capture SCSI and NVMe commands.
 You can activate the functions through QEMU monitor, which is similar to dump instructions in QEMU.

 ## Building